roe-dl/weewx-airQ/README.md

 * **airqPressure**: air pressure
 * **airqAltimeter** altimeter value (air pressure corrected by altitude, software calculated, not received from the device)
+* **airqBarometer**: barometer value (air pressure corrected by altitude and outside temperature, software calculated, not received from the device)
 * **so2**: SO<sub>2</sub> concentration
 * **airqNoise**: sound level
 * **airqTemp**: temperature